LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

 TKGS
 ^^^^

-Each version of VMware vSphere supports a range of Kubernetes versions.
+Each version of VMware vSphere supports a range of Kubernetes versions that can be deployed using the TanzuKubernetesCluster (TKC) API.
 [74]

 .. csv-table::
    :header: vSphere, Kubernetes Minimum, Kubernetes Maximum